GitauHarrison/notes/chartjs.md

 ```

-Every time a new user tries to user an already existing email address or username, we will raise a validation error and provide useful information as to why the registration process does not work.
+Every time a new user tries to use an already existing email address or username, we will raise a validation error and provide useful information as to why the registration process does not work.

 ![Ux registration](images/data_visualization/chartjs/ux_registration.png)